-- At the Tocqueville level of giving (donors giving at least $10,000 a year), the most we will ask from donors is $1,000 per donor, per year.
+- At the Tocqueville level of giving (donors giving at least $10,000 per year), the most we will ask from donors is $1,000 per donor, per year.

 - Cornerstone Partners are companies and individuals who demonstrate their support for systemic change and quality human services with their corporate gifts in support of UWCNM’s impact work.
 Cornerstone support makes an important positive difference in UWCNM’s ability to provide enduring systemic change.